snek5000/snek5000/docs/tuto_cbox.md

 simulation saved in the current directory.
 ```

-Then we are able to plot all the history points for one variable like $u_x$,
+Then we are able to plot all the history points for one variable (here the
+temperature),

 ```{code-cell} ipython3
 sim.output.history_points.plot(key='temperature');